-Serving and Decanting Chateau d’Armailhac with Wine, Food, Pairing Tips
+Serving Chateau d’Armailhac with Wine, Food, Pairing Tips

 Chateau d’Armailhac is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
 Chateau d’Armailhac is also good with Asian dishes, hearty fish courses like tuna, mushrooms, pasta, and a myriad of hard and soft cheeses.

 Château d'Armailhac Wine Tasting Notes